-It's easy to master cooking pan-seared salmon with this garlic butter salmon recipe that's so juicy with a bright lemon garlic butter sauce.
-It's fast and uses simple everyday ingredients!
+Easily cook pan-seared salmon with this garlic butter salmon recipe.
+It’s so juicy with a bright lemon garlic butter sauce, fast, and uses simple everyday ingredients!

 If you can't get enough of these flavors, try my Quick and Easy Garlic Butter Shrimp Scampi or Garlic Butter Steak Bites next.